 Retirement Contribution Limits

-The Internal Revenue Service recently announced the 2020 cost-of-living and required statutory limit adjustments applicable to retirement plans.
-The following limits become effective on January 1, 2020.
+The Internal Revenue Service annually updates the cost-of-living and required statutory limit adjustments applicable to retirement plans.
+The following limits are the most recent published by the IRS.

 |Contributions to a defined contribution plan

 Eligible pay is defined as 100% of total earnings, or gross up by 40% if a parsonage is provided